 The climbing can be divided into two main areas, Tonsai and Railay.
 I’ve broken the climbing down the best I can to give you a good place to start from.
 I would suggest purchasing a guide book once you arrive so that you can explore a bit more yourself.

-It is worth mentioning that Tonsai used to be one of the world’s top DWS (deep water soloing) spots.
-However, due to a recent death caused by a massive belly flop (no joke), most of the areas have been permanently closed off to tourists.
+It is worth mentioning that Tonsai used to be one of the world’s top deep water soloing spots.
+However, due to a death caused by a massive belly flop (no joke), most of the areas have been permanently closed off to tourists.
 It is still possible to visit some of the closed spots via kayak (a bit illegal), however the guided tours will not.

-Daily DWS tours still run from Tonsai or Railay, but now the best DWS in SE Asia has to go to Cat Ba Island.
+Daily deep water solo tours still run from Tonsai or Railay, but the locations are more limited than in the past.
+Now the best deep water solo in SE Asia has to go to Cat Ba Island.
 If you have the time, I suggest taking the trip.

-For more reading Cat Ba I would suggest seeing my “Trip Report – Cat Ba Island Vietnam” article.
+For more reading Cat Ba I see my “Rock Climbing Guide – Cat Ba Island (Halong Bay) Vietnam” article.

 Most of the climbers stay in Tonsai (as opposed to Railay) and for that reason the crags here tend to get more crowded.
 However it is only about a 20 minute walk between the two beaches, meaning that you could stay at either and climb at any crag you choose.

 The beach areas are the quintessential Thailand climbing experience.
 You’re literally going to be belaying off of the pristine sand.
 It is a one of a kind experience which has to be experienced to fully understand.
-I would suggest starting off here, and spreading out as time goes on.
+I would suggest starting off here (the beach that is), and spreading out as time goes on.

-A few suggested routes from these (too many good ones so say them all).
+Here are a few suggested routes (too many good ones so say them all).

 - Viking in Heat (6c, a great warmup)

-- Tital Wave (7b+, great but beware of that left heel hook, this route has caused a lot of injuries)
+- Tidal Wave (7b+, great but beware of that left heel hook, this route has caused a lot of injuries)

 - Tonsai Playboy (7a+, Steep and pumpy)